eswan18/gradual-typing-prez/premark_slides/dynamic-typing.md

 - **Dynamically-typed languages** don't worry about types until runtime.

-- They usually don't support a way to annotate variables with types.
+- They *usually* don't support any type annotations

-- They usually don't allow function parameters and return values to be typed.

 ---